-Bernie Sanders is a Democratic candidate for President of the United States.
+Bernie Sanders is an Independent Senator from Vermont.
 In 2006, he was elected to the U.S. Senate after 16 years as Vermont’s sole congressman in the House of Representatives.
 Bernie is now serving his second term in the U.S. Senate after winning re-election in 2012 with 71 percent of the vote.

 Born in Brooklyn, New York, he attended James Madison High School, Brooklyn College, and the University of Chicago.
 After graduating, he moved to Vermont where he worked as a carpenter and documentary filmmaker.
 In 1981, he was elected as mayor of Burlington, the state’s largest city, by a mere 10 votes.